Posted by Simon Bassett, Partner

 A draft bill attached to the recommendations would make the required amendments primarily to the Matrimonial Causes Act 1973 and Civil Partnership Act 2004.
 However, this will depend not just on parliamentary timetable but also on the government’s willingness to take the proposals forward.

-Our family law specialists at Royds are supported by experienced secretarial and paralegal staff who all work together to provide you with the best service.
+Our Family Law specialists at Royds Withy King are supported by experienced secretarial and paralegal staff who all work together to provide you with the best service.
 Our experts can advise on many aspects including pre-nuptial, post-nuptial or cohabitation agreements.